November 3, 2020

 With its progressive infrastructure and affinity for technology, Singapore is a major attraction amongst savvy and ambitious professionals.
-If you’re an entrepreneur who has been eye-ing this island state as a potential locale for your next international business venture, you may just be the perfect candidate for the Entrepreneur Pass.
+Suppose you’re an entrepreneur who has been eyeing this island state as a potential locale for your next international business venture.
+In that case, you may be the perfect candidate for the Entrepreneur Pass.

-This article addresses some of the most common questions regarding the EntrePass application process such as:
+This article addresses some of the most common questions regarding the key requirements and EntrePass application process, including:

 An Entrepreneur Pass is a scheme that allows foreign entrepreneurs to start a new business in Singapore and relocate there.
-The business can be either backed by venture capitalists or by its owned innovative technologies.
+The business can be backed by venture capitalists or by its innovative technologies.
 It is part of Singapore’s effort to attract international talent to establish itself as a business hub.
-It is also commonly referred to as a EntrePass.
+It is also commonly referred to as an EntrePass.

-In order to get EntrePass eligibility, you must fulfil several criteria.
-The EntrePass is open to individuals of to all nationalities who meet the following conditions:
+To get EntrePass eligibility, you must fulfil several criteria.
+The EntrePass is open to individuals of all nationalities who meet the following conditions:

 The applicant for the EntrePass should fit into either one of the categories below to qualify for an EntrePass:

-There are several types of businesses that do not qualify for the EntrePass.
-You can see the full list below
+Several types of businesses do not qualify for EntrePass.
+You can see the full list below.

-If you’ve already gone through the above points and managed to check all the necessary boxes, you’re one step closer to getting an EntrePass.
-Now is the time to start compiling all the documents you will need to file your application.
+If you’ve already gone through the above points and checked all the necessary boxes, you’re one step closer to getting an EntrePass.
+Now is the time to start compiling all the documents you need to file your application.

 These are the complete set of documents you will need: